artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

 The program begins with an initial nested loop (*Initialize matrices*) that simply initializes the elements in A, B, and C, which we will not analyze in the simulation.
-Then, another nested loop follows (*Analyze this loop*), performing a computation that stores in C the sum of the elements in A and B; this is the loop we will analyze in the cache.
+Then, another nested loop follows (*Compute C=A+B*), performing a computation that stores in C the sum of the elements in A and B; **the *Compute C=A+B* loop is the one we will analyze in the cache**.

 This is the result obtained after executing this program, with the values shown in hexadecimal (note for example that the first element of A is 259 in decimal and 0x103 in hexadecimal):

 <img width="1367" height="266" alt="image" src="https://github.com/user-attachments/assets/5918ba34-3038-4b53-9f2e-e3838d9d7503" />